 - Analyze real-world problems through multidisciplinary perspectives and work collaboratively to solve problems.

 The graduate Master of Public Affairs (MPAff) requires a minimum of 42 s.h. of credit.
-Students must earn a grade of B-minus or higher in all core and concentration area courses and must maintain a grade-point average of at least 3.00 in courses required for the degree.
+Students must earn a grade of B-minus or higher in all core and concentration area courses and must maintain a Graduate College program grade-point average of at least 3.00.

 The required curriculum includes eight core courses, electives (including those taken within a concentration area), a year-long capstone project, and an internship.
-Courses are offered by the School of Planning and Public Affairs (Graduate College), the departments of Management and Entrepreneurship (Tippie College of Business), Civil and Environmental Engineering (College of Engineering), Educational Policy and Leadership Studies (College of Education), Geographical and Sustainability Sciences, Political Science, Sociology and Criminology, the MA in strategic communication program in the School of Journalism and Mass Communication (College of Liberal Arts and Sciences), the College of Public Health, and the Larned A. Waterman Iowa Nonprofit Resource Center (College of Law).
+Courses are offered by the School of Planning and Public Affairs (Graduate College), the departments of Management and Entrepreneurship (Tippie College of Business), Civil and Environmental Engineering (College of Engineering), Educational Policy and Leadership Studies (College of Education), Political Science, Sociology and Criminology, the School of Earth, Environment, and Sustainability, the MA in strategic communication program in the School of Journalism and Mass Communication (College of Liberal Arts and Sciences), the College of Public Health, and the Larned A. Waterman Iowa Nonprofit Resource Center (College of Law).

-The Master of Public Affairs requires the following work.
+The Master of Public Affairs requires the following coursework.

 Core Courses